TABLE OF CONTENTS

 A European Account Preservation Order may be sought as a precautionary measure using the form set out in the Commission Implementing Regulation.

 3.1 What types of assets can be subject to such measures?

-In the case of an interlocutory injunction, the court orders the actions sought in an application for a claim or in an application for an interlocutory injunction to be carried out.
+In the case of an interlocutory injunction, the court orders the actions sought in a claim or in an application for an interlocutory injunction to be carried out.
 This may involve any claims or property specified in the application.
 Failure to comply with the order of the court on a voluntary basis entails enforcement.
-From this point on, property that may not be involved in enforcement on account of an exemption is identified based on the legislation on enforcement.
+From this point on, property that is exempt from enforcement measures is identified on the basis of the enforcement legislation.

 Provisional enforcement means enforcement of the provisions of a non-final judgment delivered by a court of first instance.
 Any property of the defendant may be subject to enforcement unless it is granted an exemption under the legislation on enforcement.

-Within the framework of a precautionary measure, certain objects may be blocked or funds secured by order of the court.
-In the case of a court order for securing funds for a claim, the bailiff will hand over the order to the debtor on-site, at the same time ordering him or her to pay the relevant amount without delay directly to the bailiff.
-If the debtor does not comply, the bailiff may seize any asset of the debtor and freeze his or her account; however, wages and benefits to the debtor may only be frozen if he or she has no other property that may be enforced to cover the funds claimed.
+Within the framework of a precautionary measure, certain items of property may be blocked or funds secured by order of the court.
+In the case of a court order securing funds for a claim, the bailiff will hand over the order to the debtor on-site, at the same time ordering him or her to pay the relevant amount without delay directly to the bailiff.
+If the debtor does not comply, the bailiff may seize any asset of the debtor and freeze his or her account; however, wages and benefits of the debtor may only be frozen if he or she has no other property that may be subject to enforcement to cover the funds claimed.
 Orders to block certain objects may extend to any movable property or property having a value.

 3.2 What are the effects of such measures?

 In the case of an interlocutory injunction and provisional enforcement, the debtor must comply with the order of the court.
 Based on the order, enforcement proceedings against the debtor may be started.